-Instead, the Lady Bears will leave the Aloha State short of their expectations for a good trip after a 71-69 loss to No. 4 Stanford in the first game of the Rainbow Wahine Classic on Friday night when Griner's turnaround shot on the last play bounced off the rim.
-It ended the fifth longest winning streak in NCAA history at 42 games.
+Instead, the Lady Bears will leave the Aloha State short of their expectations after a 71-69 loss to No. 4 Stanford in the first game of the Rainbow Wahine Classic on Friday night.
+Griner's turnaround shot on the last play bounced off the rim at the buzzer, ending the fifth longest winning streak in NCAA women's basketball history at 42 games.

 "It's been a long time since that bunch lost.
 I hope they feel like anybody or any competitor feels after a game that you lose," Baylor coach Kim Mulkey said.
 "I hope they don't forget it and it bothers them."

 Griner scored 18 of her 22 points in the second half, helping the Lady Bears rally from a 14-point deficit in the first half.
-Her shot at the buzzer bounced off the rim and Stanford celebrated the victory.
 It was the Lady Bears' first defeat since losing to Texas A&M in the regional finals of the 2011 NCAA tournament.
 Baylor went 40-0 last year with no team coming within five points of the Lady Bears.

-Chiney Ogwumike scored 18 points to lead the fourth-ranked Cardinal (3-0), who lost to Baylor in the national semifinals last season by 12 points.
+Chiney Ogwumike scored 18 points to lead the fourth-ranked Cardinal (3-0), who lost to Baylor by 12 points at the NCAA Final Four in April.
 Her reverse layup gave Stanford a four-point lead with 22 seconds left, after Joslyn Tinkle broke the tie with a layup with just under 1 minute to go.